Image by Paul Brennan from Pixabay

 Challenges of Diversity

-However, diversity also posed serious challenges:
+Diversity also introduced serious challenges:

 • Increased complexity: Managing, securing, and aligning diverse systems heightened the cognitive load for both teams and architects.